-I usually start prepping these jaunts six to twelve months in advance, and let my friends in on the details once everything comes together.
+I usually start prepping these adventures six to twelve months in advance, and let my friends in on the details once everything comes together.

-If you’d like to keep up-to-date of any upcoming adventures, be sure to enter your name and email below, and I will dutifully keep you apprised.
+If you’d like to keep up-to-date of any upcoming adventures, be sure to enter your name and email below and I’ll send details as they are put together.

 Hope you’re able to join me on a trip sometime~